-According to a study by tech solutions provider Software Advice, 65% of customers prefer a casual tone for customer support.
+According to a study by Software Advice, 65% of customers prefer a casual tone for customer support.
 Interestingly, this finding is consistent across all ages and genders.

-Considering the context
+Consider the context

 While customers generally prefer a friendly tone, understand that it doesn’t apply to all types of interactions.
 Each conversation has differing contexts, so your customer service reps must be able to assess the situation and respond in the best way possible.